Georgetown Texas Government

 Wayne Nero, Assistant City Manager

-Wayne was appointed the Chief of Police for the City of Georgetown in April 2010.
+Wayne was appointed as the Chief of Police for the City of Georgetown in April 2010.
 Prior to Georgetown, he served over 16 years with the Desoto Texas Police Department.
 He left Desoto while serving in the capacity of Assistant Chief of Police.
 He has served in specialized assignments, such as Investigations, SWAT, Bike Patrol, and Training.
 He holds numerous instructor certifications in areas such as tactical operations, firearms, defensive tactics, and counterterrorism.
 Prior to his law enforcement experience Wayne served as a Squad Leader in the United States Marines Corps assigned to Marine Security Company, which provides security for the Presidential Retreat, Camp David.

 Wayne has been very engaged in both the community and in the law enforcement profession.
 He has served as an adjunct instructor for the Texas State University’s Advanced Law Enforcement Rapid Response Training (ALERRT) program and has taught instructor level courses across the country to include NYPD and FBI senior tactical staff.
 Wayne is an adjunct instructor for the Department of Justice, Bureau of Justice Assistance’s VALOR Initiative and speaks across the country on leadership, officer professionalism, officer safety, and resiliency.

-Wayne received his B.A. in Criminal Justice Administration from Columbia College, Mo.
-He attended the Institute for Law Enforcement Administration’s 73rd School of Police Supervision and the 39th Management College.
+Wayne received his B.A. in Criminal Justice Administration from Columbia College, Mo and attended the Institute for Law Enforcement Administration’s 73rd School of Police Supervision and the 39th Management College.
 In 2007, Wayne earned a Master of Professional Studies degree in Homeland Security Leadership from the University of Connecticut, and in 2009 earned a graduate certificate in Criminal Justice Education from the University of Virginia.
 He is a graduate of the 237th Session of the FBI National Academy.

 Nick Woolery, Assistant City Manager